September 27th, 2022 | Sterling

 To conclude, as we continue to learn more about the negative impacts of toxic workplace culture on attrition rates, it will be even more essential to optimize the employee experience wherever possible to overcome today’s hiring and retention challenges.
 But unlike traditional background check processes, modern social media screening technology can be leveraged both to help prevent toxic hires, and also to improve employee experiences through a constantly-evolving understanding of how a company defines its values and culture.

 Want to learn more about how social media screening technology can help your business enhance the employee experience?
-Read more about our Social Media Search service provided by Fama.
+Read more about our social media background check service provided by Fama.

 Sterling is not a law firm.
 This publication is for informational purposes only and nothing contained in it should be construed as legal advice.
 We expressly disclaim any warranty or responsibility for damages arising out this information.
 We encourage you to consult with legal counsel regarding your specific needs.
 We do not undertake any duty to update previously posted materials.